 If you generate a JMeter script from a recording, keep in mind that:

-- You'll need to change certain parameters, such as Username & Password.
-You can also set a CSV file with those values so each user can be unique.
+1. You'll need to change certain parameters, such as username and password.
+You can also upload a CSV file with those test data values so each user can be unique.

-- You might need to extract elements such as Token-String, Form-Build-Id and others, by using Regular Expressions, the JSON Path Extractor, or the XPath Extractor.
+2. You might need to extract elements such as Token-String, Form-Build-Id and others, by using Regular Expressions, the JSON Path Extractor, or the XPath Extractor.
 This will enable you to complete requests like "AddToCart", "Login" and more.
-See this article regarding these procedures.

 Begin debugging your script with one thread and one iteration.